ku5h/gradiolly_ml/README.md

 # gradiolly_ml

-Simple Hands-On Intro to Gradio!
+Simple Hands-On Intro to Gradio and building ML Applications with it.